DiligentGraphics/DiligentEngine/README.md

 (you need to have [CMake](https://cmake.org/) installed on the system):

 ```
-cmake -H. -B./cmk_build/MacOS -G "Xcode"
+cmake -S . -B ./build/MacOS -G "Xcode"
 ```

-The project will be located in `cmk_build/MacOS` folder.
+The project will be located in `build/MacOS` folder.

 ### Configuring Vulkan Build Environment